Improved Asymptotic Formulae for Statistical Interpretation Based on Likelihood Ratio Tests: Introduction

-In Sec.~\ref{sec:review}, we will have a brief review about the test statistic and the old asymptotic formulae.
-In Sec.~\ref{sec:new}, we will elaborate two improvements and present the new formulae.
-The two sets of asymptotic formulae are compared using two examples in Sec.~\ref{sec:perf}.
-Some discussions about the standard deviation are presented in Sec.~\ref{sec:sigma}.
+In Sec.~\ref{sec:review}, we will have a brief review about the test statistic and the classic asymptotic formulae.
+In Sec.~\ref{sec:new}, we will elaborate the idea for improvement and present the new formulae.
+The classic and new asymptotic formulae are compared using two examples in Sec.~\ref{sec:example}.
 Sec.~\ref{sec:summary} is a short summary.
+We note that Appendix~\ref{app:real_phys_app} presents the applications of the new method to two actual physics analyses with some supporting codes in our GitHub repository~\cite{githubxia}.